 Nobody wants to think of sneaky germs hiding out in their bathroom because it is where you get ready for the day or take a peaceful bath at night.
 But regardless of how frequently (or effectively) you clean your bathroom during your house cleaning in Westwood, you’re probably overlooking a few of these crucial areas that may easily develop into an unsanitary breeding ground.

-Following is a list of the eight most germ-infested spots in your bathroom.
+Following list of the eight most germ-infested spots in your bathroom.

 1. Handles and Knobs